WordWallet—simplifying self-publishing

 Onboarding

-Next, I needed to design a first-time user (or onboarding) experience for WordWallet.
+Next, I needed to design a first-time user (onboarding) experience for WordWallet.
 This not only included a sign-up process, but also a way of introducing features to new users and giving them a reason to stick around.

 In class, I interviewed a target user, determining her motivations, inclinations (with regards to being prompted to act), and ability to navigate WordWallet comfortably (via a usability test).
 The results—paired with my previous secondary research—allowed me to construct a slide deck of considerations: